 The simple answer is that no one ever wants to return to a place where they felt they were treated poorly.
 When I was in Vietnam, I was constantly hassled, overcharged, ripped off, and treated badly by the locals.

-I met street sellers who constantly tried to openly overcharge me.
+I constantly met street sellers who tried to openly overcharge me.
 There was the bread lady who refused to give me back the proper change, the food seller who charged me triple even though I saw how much the customer in front of me paid, or the cabbie who rigged his meter on the way to the bus station.
 While buying t-shirts in Hoi An, three women tried to keep me in their store until I bought something, even if that meant pulling on my shirt.

 One of the worst experiences came while in the Mekong Delta.
 I was catching a bus back to Ho Chi Minh City.
 I was thirsty, so I went to get a common drink in Vietnam—water, lemon, and some powdery, sugary substance in a plastic bag.
 The woman making this concoction looked at me, laughed at her friends, and then started laughing at me while clearly not putting in all the ingredients into this drink.
-I wasn’t born yesterday and I knew I was being blatantly ripped off.
+I wasn’t born yesterday and knew I was being blatantly ripped off.
 She was cheating me right to my face.

 I’m not here to make judgments about Vietnam or the Vietnamese.
 I don’t believe everyone in the country is bad or rude.
 I only have my travel experience to reflect upon.
 You should go and make up your own mind.
 After three weeks in Vietnam, I couldn’t get out fast enough.
 Why would I want to stay in a country that treated me like that?
 Why would I ever want to go back?
 I don’t care that they tried to overcharge me.
 It’s not about the money.
-I’m happy to pay more—a dollar goes a lot further for them than it does for me.
+I’m happy to pay more—a dollar goes a lot farther for them than it does for me.

 But just because I didn’t like Vietnam doesn’t mean you shouldn’t go.
-This is my experience but you should always just take what someone says, file it away, and go yourself.
+This is my experience, but you should always just take what someone says, file it away, and go yourself.
 And if you don’t go because of this article, I’ll find you and drag you there myself!